McTwinPM/summative-lab-Building-a-React-Based-Personal-Project-Showcase-App/README.md

 You are tasked with creating an administrator portal for an e-commerce website which will include.

 A landing page describing what the site is about.
+A form page that allows for a new product to be added.

 A product page that will show the product.